Have you ever wondered about having a successful online business as a single owner?

 The subscription economy is here to stay.
 The uniqueness of this model lies in the compounding nature of the relationships.
 You acquire a customer, charge them for a service you’re providing, and as long as both of you agree on the value of the service, your customer will keep paying and stick around for a long time.

-If you’re sitting on a great idea for an online startup, you should seriously consider the subscription space.
+If you’re sitting on a great idea for an online startup, you should seriously consider the subscription model.
 If you’re not in the subscription space, you’re missing out and need to move much quicker because your competitors already are.
 If you are already in the subscription space, then it’s time to kick the relationship aspect into hyperdrive.